Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: High-Dimensional Error Analysis

-We now proceed to the Wasserstein type-$2$ case where, differently from the $W_1$ case, the distributional robustness does not generally have an equivalent regularized formulation, and therefore the results in \cite{thrampoulidis2018precise} are not applicable anymore.
-However, building on the analysis and results presented in Section~\ref{sec:distr:rob:p=2}, we will show that the CGMT framework can be applied to study the high-dimensional performance of the distributionally robust M-estimator $\hat{\theta}_{DRO}$.
+We now proceed to the type-$2$ Wasserstein case where, different from the $W_1$ case, the distributional robustness does not generally have an equivalent regularized formulation, and therefore the results in \cite{thrampoulidis2018precise} are not applicable anymore.
+However, building on the analysis and results presented in Section~\ref{sec:distr:rob:p=2}, we will show that the CGMT framework can be applied to study the high-dimensional performance of the distributionally robust estimator $\hat{\theta}_{\mathrm{DRE}}$.
 This will be shown in Theorem~\ref{thm:estimationerror:2}.

 Similarly to Section~\ref{subsec:W1}, we need to introduce some notation, which will be later used in the statement of Theorem~\ref{thm:estimationerror:2}.
-We first introduce the \textit{expected Moreau envelope} $\mathcal F : \mathbb R \times \mathbb R \to \mathbb R$ associated to a convex function $f$, defined as
+In the same spirit as equation \eqref{eq:L}, we define the \textit{expected Moreau envelope} $\mathcal F : \mathbb R \times \mathbb R \to \mathbb R$ associated to a convex function $f$ as

 where, as before, $G$ is a standard normal random variable $\mathcal N(0,1)$, and the expectation is with respect to the joint distribution $\mathcal N(0,1) \otimes \mathbb P_Z$ of the two independent random variables $G$ and $Z$.
-As in the case of $W_1$, the effects of the loss function $L$ and the noise $Z$ on the error $\|\hat{\theta}_{DRO}-\theta_0\|^2/d$ will only appear implicitly, this time through the expected Moreau envelope of a convex function $f$ which can be derived from the loss function $L$.
+As in the case of $W_1$, the effects of the loss function $L$ and the noise $Z$ on the error $\|\hat{\theta}_{\mathrm{DRE}}-\theta_0\|^2/d$ will only appear implicitly, this time through the expected Moreau envelope of a convex function $f$ which can be derived from the loss function $L$.

 Secondly, we introduce the following two functions used in the statement of Theorem~\ref{thm:estimationerror:2},

 and

 with constants $p := (\varepsilon_0\sqrt{\rho}M R_\theta)/2$ and $q := 2 \sqrt{\rho} M R_\theta$, and $f$ defined below, in the statement of Theorem~\ref{thm:estimationerror:2}.
 Recall that $M$ is the parameter of the smoothness of $L$, defined in Assumption~\ref{assump:dro}\ref{assump:ell:diff}, and $R_\theta$ is the bound on the norm of $\theta/\sqrt{d}$, defined in Assumption~\ref{assump:Theta}.
 We are now ready to state the main result on the high-dimensional error analysis.